ppy/osu-wiki/news/2020-04-07-mappers-report-march.md

 ### Apr 11th, 2020 - Genre and Language Settings

-This meeting will be held on ** Saturday April 11th, 18:00-20:00 UTC** (that's tomorrow!).
+This meeting will be held on **Saturday April 11th, 18:00-20:00 UTC**.
 This meeting will discuss revising the website’s current genre system, primarily what genres should be added to help make the website’s genre system more useful than it is now.

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT